-All NCAA logos are available online at https://sportgraphics.widencollective.com/ to NCAA member institutions, licensees, Corporate Champions and Corporate Partners.
+All NCAA logos are available online at www.ncaalogos.com to NCAA member institutions, licensees, Corporate Champions and Corporate Partners.
 To access the logos, each user is required to register for a unique username and password.
 Once the request for access to the site is granted, you can search the Digital Library for the logos you need.
 All logos should follow the NCAA Brand Guidelines provided on this site to ensure proper use.

-Signage
+Signage.

 Each round of every NCAA championship will receive a shipment of official NCAA signage that helps identify the event as an NCAA championship.
 The signage includes a quantity of banners and decals displaying NCAA logos in a variety of sizes.
 Three banners will be shipped for placement in specific locations.
 These include a media backdrop to be placed in the media interview room, a score table banner and pool art to be placed in the middle of the pool.
+The media backdrop and pool art must be returned following the championship.